Chaitanya-pati/ProductionPlanning-/replit.md

 - Updates order status to "PLANNED" upon successful plan creation
 - Supports any number of source and destination bins

-### Stage 3-4: Transfer PRE→24 (BLENDED)
+### Stage 3-4: Transfer PRE→24 (BLENDED with Individual Controls)
-- Execute blended transfer from multiple PRE_CLEAN bins to 24HR bins based on the plan
+- Select a production plan to view all destination 24HR bins
+- Individual START/STOP buttons for each destination bin
+- Real-time transfer status tracking (NOT STARTED, IN_PROGRESS, STOPPED, COMPLETED)
-- Calculates contributions: Contribution = Blend Percentage × Destination Quantity
+- Blended transfer calculation: Contribution = Blend Percentage × Destination Quantity
-- Updates bin quantities automatically:
+- Automatic bin quantity updates when transfer starts:
   - Deducts from source PRE_CLEAN bins based on contributions
   - Adds combined amounts to destination 24HR bins
-- Records transfer details in transfer_jobs and transfer_blend_details tables
+- Transfer state tracking in destination_bin_transfers table
-- Updates order status to "TRANSFER_PRE_TO_24_COMPLETED"
+- Order status progression:
+  - PLANNED → TRANSFER_PRE_TO_24_IN_PROGRESS (when first bin starts)
+  - TRANSFER_PRE_TO_24_IN_PROGRESS → TRANSFER_PRE_TO_24_COMPLETED (when all bins complete)
+- Plans remain visible in dropdown even when transfer is in progress

 ### Stage 5-6: Transfer 24→12 (SEQUENTIAL)
 - Execute sequential transfer from one 24HR bin to multiple 12HR bins